jzzheng22/hlp21-project-group-3/README.md

 # SVG Draw Application Project Skeleton Code For HLP Project 2021

+DEADLINE: 21:00 MONDAY 1 MARCH (INDIVIDUAL CODE)

+NEXT MEETING: Saturday 13 Feb 2pm UK time.
+ - Watch ISSIE video before meeting.
+ - Play around with ISSIE
+ - Read through this document: https://intranet.ee.ic.ac.uk/t.clarke/HLP/lectures/proj21-interfaces.pdf
+ - Read through this document: https://intranet.ee.ic.ac.uk/t.clarke/HLP/lectures/web-intro.pdf

+People working on the same module should collaborate with interfaces

+Any changes in interface should be announced to the rest of the group as well

+Aditya: either Symbol or BusWire

+Symbol:
+ - Jo Merrick (can do Sheet?)

+BusWire:

+Sheet:
+ - Aaman Rebello

 See [The SVG Demo README](https://github.com/tomcl/hlp21-svg-elmish-demo/blob/master/README.md) for code structure and how to build the dev environment: this is the same as the WS 3 SVG demo.